Where is the northern section?

 Installation of separation fencing

 Following completion of works between Histon and Impington and Orchard Park, works will be carried out on the Orchard Park spur and from the Orchard Park junction south.
+Works on the section between Orchard Park and Cambridge North station will be carried out between February and June 2026.
 Works will be carried out from Histon and Impington to St Ives from summer 2026.

 During the works, there is a full closure of the busway in place, but we have been able to keep access open to the maintenance track, the path alongside the busway, for pedestrians and cyclists.